 - The reason why your name has been added to the list

 - A list of exactly who is able to see your name on the list, and access information about it

 - Information about your right to review your case record

 - Information about your right to appeal the decision that placed your name on the registry

 - Instructions on how to file an appeal

 If you have been notified that you have been placed on the Central Registry, you are going to need legal assistance and representation to ensure that your rights are protected.
-At Kronzek & Cronkright, we have decades of combined experience fighting CPS, and defending our clients against false allegations of abuse.
+At The Kronzek Firm PLC, we have decades of combined experience fighting CPS and defending our clients against false allegations of abuse.

 So if you receive notification from Child Protective Services that your name has been placed on the Child Abuse Registry, don't wait and hope the problem will go away on its own.
 Call us immediately.
 We can help you.